About choosing a Restaurant in Mallorca

 Coast by East Restaurant

-Probably Port Adriano’s most exclusive restaurant, Coast by East serves a variety of dishes from first class sushi and Asian low-carb dishes to mouth-watering grilled delights.
+Probably Port Adriano’s most exclusive restaurant, Coast by East serves a variety of dishes from sushi and Asian low-carb dishes to mouth-watering grilled sea fare.
 The place has an exclusive feel and offers some of the best views over the marina.
+Find out more.

 Fusion 19 Restaurant

-A modern and elegant dining experience in Playa de Muro near Alcúdia, this restaurant has an impressive selection of dishes and popular tasting menus available including Mediterranean food with a modern twist or international fare like sushi.
+A modern and elegant dining experience in Playa de Muro near Alcúdia, this restaurant has an impressive selection of dishes and popular tasting menus available including Mediterranean food with a modern twist or international favourites like sushi.
+Find out more.

 Pubs & Gastropubs